Scouting in New York: Rotary Scout Reservation

 RSR's totem is the Thunderbird.

 Rotary Scout Reservation is a 1300 acre camp of the Twin Rivers Council, located in Poestenkill, New York.
 The original part of the camp was donated by the Troy Rotary Club in 1922.
 Summer camp program areas include the Trail to First Class Program, where young Scouts can work on requirements needed to earn Tenderfoot, Second Class and First Class ranks.
-Following the introduction of the Kayaking and Traffic Safety merit badges for the 2012 summer camp season.
 As of the 2019 season RSR offers 45 merit badges in 9 program areas.
 In addition to the merit badge options, RSR offers an open schedule which allows Scouts to plan their day with a variety of outdoor experiences.
 The camp also offers several additional program areas designed to appeal to older Scouts, which include COPE, Mountain Biking, and Chillicothe.

 The Chillicothe program at RSR offers Scouts and Leaders a look at American pioneer life in the 19th century.
 Scouts are encouraged to try their hand at activities such as candle making, flint and steel fire starting, blacksmithing, woodsman tools, tin-smithing, blacksmithing and more.
 Chillicothe is a program unique to RSR, and it is an often underutilized program.
 It was designed to encourage the return of older Scouts who had earned most of the merit badges offered by the camp.
 Prior to the 2019 Camp season it was decided that the Chillicothe program area was in need of some repair, so the area itself is currently closed and the badges that were offered have been moved to other program areas.
 This temporary closure is expected to be only until the New Nature Science Center Pavilion is opened, at which point any new additional donations and funding will go into the rebuilding of the Chillicothe Program area.